lorenzotabasso/OS-1617/README.md

-# SO-16-17
+# OS-1617

-Repository for the SO exam's project, A.Y.
+Repository for the OS exam's project, A.Y.
 2016-2017.

-TODO: check if it still works and then make documentation.
+TODO: check if it still works and then create the needed docs.